TOUR CAMP

 Tuition per 1-week session:

-Limited financial aid available by application
+$400 Limited financial aid available by application

 Pandemic Caveat and Intentions:

-Nobody knows what the COVID-19 situation will be in the summer of 2023 regarding variants, mandates, and guidelines.
+Nobody knows what the COVID-19 situation will be in the summer regarding variants, mandates, and guidelines.
 We are mindful that families have different responses to the pandemic.
 What we know is: We want to do circus with your kids, and we want to be safe, and we want to have fun!

 The team at Flying Gravity Circus (the parent company of Silver Lining Circus Camp) strives to be as careful, thorough, and as thoughtful as possible in creating policies and procedures regarding COVID-19 mitigation.
 We form our decisions by consulting and balancing recommendations from multiple resources, including the State of NH, the CDC, the American Academy of Pediatrics, the American Camp Association, and the best practices of the American Circus Educators Association.